-VIETNAM'S ABILITY TO ACCOUNT FOR MISSING AMERICANS April 11, 2023
+VIETNAM'S ABILITY TO ACCOUNT FOR MISSING AMERICANS December 5, 2023

 Family members, veteran organizations and other POW/MIA supporters throughout the country consistently opposed steps to improve economic and political relations with Vietnam until their leaders decided to cooperate fully in accounting for America's POW/MIAs.
 The League supported a Reagan-developed policy of reciprocity - steps by the US to respond to efforts by Vietnam to locate and return remains and provide issue-related archival documents.
-During subsequent stages of the normalization process, important leverage was lost without commensurate results; however, there has since been much greater responsiveness.
+During subsequent stages of the normalization process, important leverage was lost without commensurate results; however, there has since been much greater responsiveness by Vietnam.

-One way of viewing what the US knows concerning Vietnam's ability to respond more fully is to look at what US intelligence and other data confirmed at the end of the war.
+One way of examining Vietnam's ability to respond more fully is to look at what US intelligence and other data confirmed at the end of the war.
 At that time, 196 missing Americans were last known alive in captivity or reliably reported alive in close proximity to capture.
-Vietnam knows that these highest priority cases are directly related to the live prisoner issue and has improved responsiveness, but thus far has accounted for fewer than expected of these Americans by returning identifiable remains or archival evidence as to why such is not possible.
+Vietnam knows that these high priority cases are directly related to the live prisoner issue and has improved responsiveness but, thus far, has accounted for fewer than expected of these Americans by returning identifiable remains or archival evidence as to why such is not possible.
 In that regard, archival documentation is as yet incomplete.
-In all but very few of these cases, joint field investigations have reportedly been sufficient to confirm death.
+In all but very few of these cases, joint field operations have reportedly been sufficient to confirm death.
 Logically, if deceased, remains of these Americans should be recoverable; they were in captivity or on the ground in proximity to Vietnamese forces (other than those who died in captivity in South Vietnam).
 Recent unilateral efforts by Vietnam to conduct recoveries and provide working level archival research and records are encouraging and most welcome, as is the increased number of partnership agreements being reached.

-US wartime and post-war reporting on specific cases, captured Vietnamese documents concerning the handling of US prisoners and casualties, and wartime debriefs of communist Vietnamese captives, reinforced by US-monitored directives and other reporting, form a clear picture of a comprehensive Vietnamese system for collection of information and remains, dating back to the French-Indochina War.
+On unilateral SRV provision of Archives, US wartime and post-war reporting on specific cases, captured SRV documents on the handling of US prisoners and casualties, and wartime debriefs of communist captives, reinforced by US-monitored directives and other reporting, form a clear picture of a comprehensive Vietnamese system for collection of information and remains, dating back to the French-Indochina War.
 Vietnam's leaders placed great value on recovery and/or recording of burial locations of US remains.
-In wartime, if jeopardized by imminent discovery or recovery by US forces, burial to hide remains was immediate; remains were later disinterred, photographed, when possible, then reburied or, when feasible, transferred to Hanoi.
+In wartime, if jeopardized by imminent discovery or recovery by US forces, burial to hide remains was immediate; remains were later disinterred, photographed, when possible, reburied or, when feasible, transferred to Hanoi.
 Evidence of this complex process was confirmed by US intelligence.

 Community-wide intelligence assessments served as the basis for long-standing US estimates that Vietnam could account for hundreds of Americans by unilaterally locating and returning remains.
-In 1986-87, the entire intelligence community maintained higher predictions.
+In 1986-87, the entire intelligence community concluded that Vietnam could unilaterally account for a significant number of US remains.
 The evidence was subsequently evaluated to establish the most realistic targets for Vietnam's government to meet.
-A thorough assessment was requested of DOD to weigh cooperation to date against earlier evidence-based expectations and determine realistic goals.
-Results were expected early in 2022!
-On September 15th, the League was informed that a two-page assessment was published, but viewed by DPAA as "useless."
-OBJECTIVE ANALYSIS MUST OCCUR!
+A thorough assessment was requested of DoD to weigh cooperation to date against earlier evidence-based expectations and determine realistic goals.
+Results were expected early in 2022 but, on September 15, 2022, the League was informed that a two-page assessment was published, but viewed by DPAA as "useless."
+Since that time, and despite several compelling requests sent to senior US officials, the DPAA Director has declined to request or conduct the intelligence assessment.